idealparable/BibleQ/HowToRead.md

 Second, a clear proof here that pronouns in Hebrew do not need to only reference the previous noun.
 WEBP obscures this a bit, but LSB here is:

-[/Gen 3:9 - Yahweh God called to the man and said to him, “Where are you?”
+<blockquote><span class="bbq">/Gen 3:9 - Yahweh God called to the man and said to him, “Where are you?”

 10 - And he said, “I heard the sound of You in the garden, and I was afraid because I was naked; so I hid.”

 11 - And He said, “Who told you that you were naked?
-Have you eaten from the tree of which I commanded you not to eat?”/]
+Have you eaten from the tree of which I commanded you not to eat?”/</span></blockquote>

 I haven't seen very many things made of this, but some "fundy atheist" groups do make much of ONE use of it, when Moses was told to write other things God said while God was writing the second copy of the Ten Commandments after Moses broke the first one.